Monarchs in Texas

 The annual migration of Monarch Butterflies is one of the most impressive phenomena in the natural world.
 Every spring, vast numbers of monarch butterflies undertake a multi-generational journey from their wintering grounds in the mountains of Mexico to temperate areas of the United States thousands of miles to the north where they will summer, and then return back to Mexico in the fall.
 This incredible yearly pilgrimage is under threat from habitat destruction, which has drastically reduced the population of migrants in recent decades.

 Texas is an extremely critical state for these migrating monarchs because it is situated between the principal breeding grounds in the north and the overwintering areas in Mexico.
-Early each March, monarchs begin arriving from their overwintering grounds in Mexico seeking milkweed to lay their eggs.
+Monarchs funnel through Texas both in the fall and the spring.

 Zizotes and Antelope Horn are some of the first milkweed to wake up in early spring, making them important species for first generation monarchs in Texas.
-Click here to purchase seeds.

 But milkweed is not the only plant these migrating monarchs seek.
 Adult monarch butterflies seek nectar from other native plants, too, which provide energy to the adult butterflies and help to fuel their flight.